K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 In this Agreement:

-- a)	any other words or phrases used which are defined in the FCA Rules shall have the same meanings in this Agreement unless the context requires otherwise;
+- a)	any other words or phrases used which are defined in the AMF Rules shall have the same meanings in this Agreement unless the context requires otherwise;
-- b)	references to statutory provisions, regulations, notices or the FCA Rules shall include those provisions, regulations, notices or rules as amended, extended, consolidated, substituted or re-enacted from time to time;
+- b)	references to statutory provisions, regulations, notices or the AMF Rules shall include those provisions, regulations, notices or rules as amended, extended, consolidated, substituted or re-enacted from time to time;
 - c)	references to legislation, acts of parliament or other statutory provisions are, for the avoidance of doubt, references to UK legislation, Acts of Parliament and statutes;
 - d)	words in headings are for information only and shall not affect the construction of this Agreement;
 - e)	references to "person" shall be construed as including any natural or legal person;